-The synthpop package makes a synthetic version of a microdata set held as an R data frame.
-If you are new to R you will need to install R and learn the basics of R. Then you should read your data into R as an R data frame, as explained below, and carry out some exploratory analyses to understand their structure.
+The synthpop package makes a synthetic version of individual-level data.
+If you want to have a quick look at synthpop in action then please use our Shiny app.
+If you want to start running synthesis in R and you are new to R, you will need to install R and learn the basics of R. Then you should read your data into R as an R data frame, as explained below, and carry out some exploratory analyses to understand their structure.

 As far as possible your R data frame should consist of the variables that might be used by an analyst who will be producing data summaries, such as tables or fits to statistical models from the data.
 Each variable in the data frame should have an appropriate data type (e.g. numeric, factor).
 The synthpop package provides some tools to help you check this (see below).